-For supply staff and those on short contracts in The Oaks CE Learning Federation
+For supply staff and those on short contracts in Oaks CE Learning Federation

-While working in each of the Federation's school, you have a duty of care towards the children and young people here.
+While working in any school within the Oaks CE Learning Federation, you have a duty of care towards the children and young people here.
 This means that at all times you should act in a way that is consistent with their safety and welfare.
-In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Mr Mathew Bowen and can contacted using the school mobile 07852636808
+In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Mr M Bowen and can be found through using the phone number labelled on our safeguarding posters around the school.
+Alternatively, admin staff may be able to phone directly as he moves between sites.